-DAIL staff explained that an individual who commits an act of extreme physical or sexual violence, and who has been deemed incompetent to stand trial or cannot be held criminally responsible for that conduct due to Intellectual Disability, can be ordered into the custody of the Commissioner of Disabilities, Aging, and Independent Living for an indefinite or limited period if the Commissioner agrees that s/he is able to assemble a "designated program" of treatment and supervision for the person.
+DAIL staff explained that an individual who commits an act of extreme physical or sexual violence, and who cannot be held criminally responsible for that conduct due to Intellectual Disability, can be ordered into the custody of the Commissioner of Disabilities, Aging, and Independent Living for an indefinite or limited period if the Commissioner agrees that s/he is able to assemble a "designated program" of treatment and supervision for the person.
 13 V.S.A. § 4823; 18 V.S.A. § 8839(3).
 To be eligible for commitment, the individual must present a danger of harm to others, meaning that "the person has inflicted or attempted to inflict serious bodily injury to another or has committed an act that would constitute a sexual assault or lewd and lascivious conduct with a child."
 18 V.S.A. §8839(1).